DataKit API¶

 measurement

-- For time series Points (M), strings are not allowed in the field, and Datakit will automatically discard them
+. - For time - series Points (M), string values are not allowed in fields, and DataKit will automatically discard them.

 .

-characters are not allowed in tag keys and field keys, Datakit will automatically replace them with_
+character is not allowed in tag keys and field keys, and DataKit will automatically replace it with_

 status

-field is missing (i.e., it does not exist in both tags and fields), Datakit will automatically set it tounknown
+field is missing (i.e., it does not exist in either tags or fields), DataKit will automatically set it tounknown

 name

-field is missing (i.e., it does not exist in both tags and fields), Datakit will automatically set it todefault
+field is missing (i.e., it does not exist in either tags or fields), DataKit will automatically set it todefault

-- Tag and Field keys must not have the same name, that is, the same key cannot appear in both Tags and Fields, otherwise, it is undefined which key's value will be written
+. - The keys between Tags and Fields are not allowed to have the same name.
+That is, the same key cannot appear in both Tags and Fields simultaneously.
+Otherwise, which key's value will be written is undefined.

-- The same key cannot appear multiple times within Tags or Fields, that is, the same key cannot appear multiple times in Tags/Fields, and only one of them will be retained, which one is also undefined
+- Duplicate keys are not allowed within Tags or Fields.
+That is, the same key cannot appear multiple times in Tags/Fields.
+For duplicate keys, only one of them will be retained, and which one is retained is also undefined.

-- The number of Tags does not exceed 256, and the excess Tags will be truncated
+- The number of Tags cannot exceed 256.
+If it exceeds, the extra Tags at the end will be truncated.

-- The number of Fields does not exceed 1024, and the excess Fields will be truncated
+- The number of Fields cannot exceed 1024.
+If it exceeds, the extra Fields at the end will be truncated.

-- The length of Tag/Field Key does not exceed 256 bytes, and it will be truncated if it exceeds the length
+- The length of Tag/Field Keys cannot exceed 256 bytes.
+If it exceeds, it will be truncated.

-- The length of the Tag Value does not exceed 1024 bytes, and it will be truncated if it exceeds the length
+- The length of Tag Values cannot exceed 1024 bytes.
+If it exceeds, it will be truncated.

-- When the Field Value is a string or byte stream, its length must not exceed 32M (32x1024x1024) bytes, and it will be truncated if it exceeds the length
+- When the Field Value is a string or byte stream, its length cannot exceed 32M (32x1024x1024) bytes.
+If it exceeds, it will be truncated.

 - If the field value is a null value (